-In this work a new Homotopic Direct Collocation algorithm (HDC), based on a Hermite-Simpson direct collocation and a homotopy approach, has been proposed to overcome the issue of imposing the discontinuous constraint of duty cycles to obtain operational-compliant (OC) trajectories.
-HDC has been tested within M-ARGO mission context, and has proved that a mapping of the fuel optimal non-OC solutions into fuel sub-optimal OC ones is possible.
+In this work a new homotopic direct collocation algorithm (HDC), based on a Hermite-Simpson direct collocation and a homotopy approach, has been proposed to overcome the issue of imposing the discontinuous constraint of duty cycles to obtain OC trajectories.
+HDC has been tested within M-ARGO mission context, and has proved that a mapping of the fuel optimal non-OC solutions into fuel optimal and OC ones is possible.
 HDC trajectories show propellant mass values very close to the ones of the solutions without the OC constraint.